 Next, I free-handed a line all the way around the outside edge of my canvas in white.

 Then I painted freehand four of these rough circle shapes.
-I loved how, with some of these signs, they had rusty bolt holes that made it look like they had been hanging somewhere for years.
-So, since I had room, I put four of these rusty holes on mine.
+I loved how, with some of these signs I saw in the home stores, they had rusty bolt holes that made it look like they had been hanging somewhere for years.
+So, since I had room, I put four of these holes on mine.
+We’ll make them look rusty in the next step.

-Allow your entire canvas to dry before continuing to the next step.
+Allow your entire canvas to dry before continuing.

 Step 6: Make Your DIY Beach Sign Rustic